 Which web host wins when it comes to performance?

 Usually, the biggest gaps between managed and shared WordPress hosts lie in features and performance.
-We’ve already compared WP Engine vs Bluehost on the former, so let’s talk about the latter.
+We’ve already compared WP Engine and Bluehost on the former, so let’s talk about the latter.

 WP Engine offers an integrated CDN out of the box, and boasts about fast loading times as one of its main selling points.
 Given this, we went into the test with high expectations.

 To begin, we set up two identical websites, one on each web host.
-We’ve installed the Twenty Nineteen theme, loaded it with the WordPress Theme Unit Test Data, and activated an identical selection of popular plugins (Yoast, Wordfence, Jetpack, and Contact Form 7).
+We then installed the default WordPress theme, loaded it with the WordPress Theme Unit Test Data, and activated an identical selection of popular plugins (Yoast, Wordfence, Jetpack, and Contact Form 7).

-Our goal was to simulate a real-world website in order to ascertain the performance.
-For the tests, we used Pingdom Tools and averaged three tests at five different server locations.
+Our goal was to simulate a real-world website in order to ascertain the performance of both hosts.
+For the tests, we used Pingdom Tools and averaged three tests at six different server locations.
 Here are the results:

 Bluehost